Skip to content

 Skipping the home inspection.
 Windsor has a lot of older homes.
 Pay for a thorough inspection.
 A $500 inspection can save you $50,000 in foundation or structural surprises.

 Waiting for the “perfect” time.
 There’s no perfect time.
 Windsor’s affordability window won’t last forever — prices have been climbing as the city grows.
 Getting in now while prices are still reasonable is better than waiting and competing with everyone else when rates drop.
+For investors, our cross-border investing guide for Windsor-Detroit covers unique opportunities in the region.

 Your Step-by-Step Plan